How to Install a WordPress Plugin

 Install a WordPress Plugin

 There are two ways to install WordPress Plugins on your blog:

 Installing WordPress Plugin from the Dashboard:

 This is the easiest way to search and install a plugin in WordPress.
-Login into your WordPress website.
+Login in to your WordPress website.
 When you are on Dashboard, click on Plugins –> Add new.
 Here you will see a search box.
 Type the name of the plugin and click on the search plugin button.
 Now you will see the list of plugins related to the search term.
-In the given list, you will see the name of plugins, its version, rating, and description.
+In the given list, you will see the name of plugins, their version, rating, and description.
 If you are not sure about the plugin, you can see more detail by clicking on the Details link just below the name of the plugin.
 To install the plugin, click on the install link just below the plugin.
 After installation, click on Activate Plugin.

 If you have the zip file of the plugin which is not available in the WordPress repository, you can install it by using the upload feature of the plugin.
 You will find this upload link just below the search box. see the snap below.
 Here choose the zip file located in your system and click on install now.
 Be sure that you are uploading a zip file of the plugin.